dltxio/dltxio.github.io/how.md

 # The IP

 • All artefacts, code, scripts, images etc. are delivered at the end of each sprint via GitHub or similar.
-Not only does this safeguard your investment, it allows immediate and direct collaboration with a Client's in-house or external Dev teams.
+Not only does this safeguard your investment, it allows immediate and direct collaboration with a Client's in-house or external dev teams.

 • GitHub (recently acquired by Microsoft for $7.5 billion in stock) is the leading code repository.